 - Damage to bone structures which support the teeth

 - Severe damage to both tissue and bone of the teeth

 - Tooth loss

 Despite these potential effects, gum recession is a fairly common issue for your dental health.
-Here are some of the causes of receding gums.
+Here are some of the causes of receding gums:

 Gum disease is one cause of receding gums.
 In fact, gum disease is the most common cause of gum recession.
 Gum disease starts with the growth of bacteria in your mouth and can cause tooth loss if you leave it untreated.
 In short, it can damage the surrounding tissue around your teeth.
 While gum disease is the most likely cause of receding gums, there are also many other potential causes.
 Your genes might be one of them.

 Unfortunately, not all causes of receding gums are preventable.
 One such cause is your genes.
 Many people are more susceptible to gum recession simply due to their genes.
-Overly aggressive tooth brushing is another one of the causes of receding gums.

 Overly Aggressive Tooth Brushing

 Regular tooth brushing is a great way for you to keep your teeth healthy.
 However, if you brush your teeth with too much force or do it incorrectly, you can actually hurt your teeth.
 You can cause the enamel on your teeth to wear down and, as a result, gum recession.
 If you don’t take care of your teeth properly, you could experience gum recession.